beaker-project/beaker/documentation/man/bkr-workflow-xslt.rst

         This tag is optional.
 It will set a default value if this option is not used on the command line.
     <description/>
-        This tag is used for the :option:`--help` screen, describing the command line option to :program:`bkr workflow-xslt`.
+        This tag is used for the :option:`--help <bkr --help>` screen, describing the command line option to :program:`bkr workflow-xslt`.
     <metavar/>
-        This is used for the :option:`--help` screen as well.
+        This is used for the :option:`--help <bkr --help>` screen as well.
 This is used as a substitute for the variable contents, purely for.
 To make it obvious, it is recommended to put use capital letters.